deepthi-7/PatientSky_Repo/README.md

 # Application Run Instructions
 # Step 1
 Import the project from https://github.com/deepthi-7/PatientSky_Repo to the suitable IDE like STS.
+And add gradle nature for the project

 ![image](https://github.com/deepthi-7/PatientSky_Repo/assets/72294385/09bd7627-5bc2-4752-a7cc-ab699e5819d3)